What is Stress?

 - Talk to a close friend or family member.
 You can also seek help with a counselor.

-- You can take antidepressants as it helps to control* the levels of neurotransmitters in the brain.
-This in return improves* your moods.
+- You can take antidepressants such as Sun Horse Energy which helps to control the levels of neurotransmitters in the brain.
+This in return improves your moods.

 You May Also Want to Read: How Love and Sex Can Overcome Stress